midhunkalarikkal/FullDomain/Notes/MongoDB.md

 `Journaling Working`
 ---------------------
-Write Operations: When data is written to MongoDB, it is first written to an in-memory data structure known as the "write-ahead log" (WAL) or "journal."
+Write Operations
+When MongoDB receives a write operation, it updates the in-memory data and records the operation in the journal (WAL).

+Journal Flush
-Asynchronous Disk Write: Periodically, MongoDB flushes the in-memory write-ahead log to disk in a sequential and efficient manner.
+MongoDB periodically flushes the journal from memory to disk (fast, sequential write).

+Data File Commit
-Commit to Data Files: Once the data is safely stored in the journal, MongoDB writes it to the permanent data files on disk.
+After the journal is safely on disk, MongoDB writes the changes to the actual data files (storage engine).